 It has been reported widely in the news cycle this morning that prisoners in the UK will now be forced to take on what amounts to full time jobs.
 Although headlines speak of a minimum wage, inmates will only receive credits to buy prison amenities, substantially lower in value than a minimum wage.
-The main supporter of this scheme is Justice Secretary Ken Clarke, who sits on the steering committee of the Bilderberg Group.
+The main supporter of this scheme is Justice Secretary Ken Clarke.

 In the Telegraph’s “Prisoners to earn minimum wage” article, they immediately contradict their own headline by reporting:

 The Justice Secretary will announce that under his plan, prisoners could get the minimum wage of £5.60 an hour.